andy192700/psdoframework/Documentation/DependencyInjection.md

 Again the advanced example in the sample project contains examples on usage.

 ## Developer Driven Injection
-It is possible to inject developer defined classes into Processes too, this is done using the aforementioned `IServiceContainer` instance.
+It is possible to inject developer defined classes into Processes too, as previously stated this is done by using a Composer to initiate processing.

-It is also worth stating that the `IServiceContainer` will attempt to forfill any required dependencies required to construct an object, registrations are instantiated once and are reused like a singleton.
+The framework will attempt to fulfill any required dependencies of a type registered and will only be instantiated once, much like a singleton.

 Note - one current limitation with dependency injection using this feature is that dependencies are required to have one constructor.